 An E6 error code can also refer to a communication problem between the two units, like an E1 code.
 It might also be an issue with one of the temperature sensors.

 P4 – Compressor Drive Error / High Temperature

-A P4 error code will most times be concerned with your mini splits compressor system, housed within the outdoor unit.
+A P4 error code will most times be connected to your mini-splits compressor system, found within the outdoor unit.
 When the compressor drive is malfunctioning, the most likely cause is excessively high temperatures.
-A high temperature at the discharge line could also result in a P4 code.
+A high temperature at the discharge line may also lead to a P4 code.

 P6 – Compressor Switch Open or Drive Board Failure

-Keep in mind that in general, error codes are specific to each model of a Lennox mini split system.
-Your manual will provide a guide for these error codes and what they should mean.
-But because many of these codes start with electrical problems, professional experience is often necessary.
+Don’t forget that in general, error codes are different for each model of a Lennox mini-split system.
+Your manual will offer a guide for these error codes and what they should mean.
+But because many of these codes refer to electrical problems, professional experience is often necessary.

-SchagrinGAS Company can offer fast and affordable ductless mini split repair.
-Whether you own a mini split AC system or a mini split heat pump, our technicians can quickly identify your unique problem.
+SchagrinGAS Company can deliver fast and affordable ductless mini-split repair.
+Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly identify your unique problem.

-For some problems, repairs may not be worth it.
-But that doesn’t mean the mini split replacement process has to be stressful.
-We can provide equally effective mini split installation in Middletown, bringing your new system online with minimal comfort disruption.
+For some problems, repairs might not be worth it.
+But that doesn’t mean the mini-split replacement process has to be stressful.
+We can provide equally effective mini-split installation in Middletown, bringing your new system online with minimal comfort disruption.

 To schedule an appointment, give us a call at 302-231-1380 today.